2008 Western Australian state election

 The 2008 Western Australian state election was held on Saturday 6 September 2008 to elect 59 members to the Legislative Assembly and 36 members to the Legislative Council.
 The incumbent centre-left Labor Party government, in power since the 2001 election and led since 25 January 2006 by Premier Alan Carpenter, was defeated by the centre-right Liberal Party opposition, led by Opposition Leader Colin Barnett since 6 August 2008.

 The election resulted in a hung parliament with no party gaining a majority.
 Labor was two seats short of a majority in the expanded legislature.
 Ultimately, the Liberals were able to form a coalition government with the WA Nationals, supported by three independents.
 While both parties agreed to National demands that at least 25 percent of mining proceeds go to regional projects, the Nationals ultimately went with the Liberals.
 According to Nationals leader Brendon Grylls, a Labor-National coalition would have required Green support to get mining legislation passed in the Legislative Council.
 The coalition agreement gave National Party ministers "the right to exempt [themselves] from Cabinet and vote against an issue on the floor of the Parliament if it's against the wishes of the people [they] represent", an explicit rejection of the pattern of former non-Labor coalition agreements under which the Nationals had been seen as virtual co-owners of Liberal policies.

 The election was the first to be held since a major electoral redistribution was implemented in 2007.
 This redistribution involved significant changes to the geographic distribution of parliamentary seats and regions in Western Australia, and brought the state into line with the rest of Australia in adopting one vote one value for the lower house.
+The principle calls for all electoral divisions to have the same number of enrolled voters (not residents or population), within a specified percentage of variance.

 The election was called earlier than expected by Alan Carpenter, who requested the Governor to dissolve parliament on 7 August 2008.